-Your plan late enrollment penalty is due in our office by the first day of the month.
-If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the first day of the month.
-If we have not received your payment by the 15th of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within 90 days.
+Your Part D late enrollment penalty is due in our office by the 1st day of the month.
+If you are required to pay a Part D late enrollment penalty, that penalty is due in our office by the 1st day of the month.
+If we have not received your payment by the 5th day of the month, we will send you a notice telling you that your plan membership will end if we do not receive your Part D late enrollment penalty, if owed, within (3) calendar months.
 If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.

 If you are having trouble paying your Part D late enrollment penalty, if owed, on time, please contact your Customer Experience Team to see if we can direct you to programs that will help with your costs.
-(Phone numbers for your Customer Experience Team are printed on the back cover of this booklet.)